Monthly Blood Pressure Clinics

 Lisa a licensed massage therapist.
 She offers a gentler alternative to a traditional massage with her “soft touch” massages.
 This style of massage is ideal for individuals who bruise easily, suffer from arthritis, are fragile or cannot tolerate traditional massages.
 Massages are offered while fully clothed and can be performed on a table or chair.
 Lisa offers 30-minute soft touch massages in Activity Room #7 on Wednesdays for just $15 members and $30 non-members.
 Wednesday evening appointments are also available..
 Sign up for an appointment at Member Services at least 24 hours in advance.
 Refunds will not be issued with less than 24hr. cancellation notice.

-Keep your tootsies in tip-top shape!
+Winterize your feet and keep your tootsies in tip-top shape!
 Dr. Gemignani will be at MMC to provide foot health assessments, clip toenails and buff feet.
 Each appointment is scheduled for 15 minutes.
 The cost of the appointments is $35.00 for members and $40.00 for non-members.
 Appointments are available on the second Friday of the month between 8:30 and 11:30.
-Dr. Gemignani will be at MMC on Friday December 13 in Activity Room #6.
+Dr. Gemignani will be at MMC on Friday March 20 in Activity Room #6.
 Neither private insurance nor Medicare are accepted for this service.
 You must pre-register at Member Services in person or call (302)734-1200 ext.
 167.

 Hearing Loss Support & Chat Group

 The Hearing Loss Association of Delaware (HLADE)conducts a support and chat group session on the first Thursday of the month from 10:00 am until noon in Activity Room #7.
-The next meeting is scheduled for The next meeting is scheduled for Thursday, December 12 at 10:00 a.m. in Activity Room #7.
 HLADE offers information, education, support and assistance to anyone interested in learning more about any aspect of hearing loss, coping skills, technology and more!
-Doreen McKechnie of Dover will be Chapter Coordinator.
-This month’s guest speaker will be Fern Fernsler, Sprint Outreach Manager for the Delaware Relay Service will be the guest speaker at the December meeting of the Hearing Loss Association of Delaware MMC Chapter.
-Mr Fernsler will discuss telephones for people with hearing loss for home phones, caption phones, cell phones and also apps to help hearing and understanding of phone calls.
 This is free and everyone is welcome to join us!
-For further information, contact Doreen McKechnie at (302)674-1007 or email firstname.lastname@example.org or go to the HLADE website at www.hlade.org
+For more information,contact Linda Heller at email@example.com or (302) 388-9459 or go to the HLADE website at www.hlade.orgor go to the HLADE website at www.hlade.org

 Visually Impaired Support Group: